gtchakama/palette-genius/README.md

 ## Themes

-Palette Genius supports three built-in themes: "instagram", "microsoft", and "samsung".
-Each theme consists of a pre-defined set of colors that are designed to evoke a certain mood or feeling.
+Themes consists of a pre-defined set of colors that are designed to evoke a certain mood or feeling.
 Here's how you can generate a palette using each of these themes:

 ### instagram